COSD-PANDA/seaboard/src/_datasets/development-permits-tags.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-Tags associated with development projects.
-Join tags to any [development permits (set 1)](/datasets/development-permits-set1/) dataset to get additional characteristics about the project the permit was issued for.
+Tags associated with Development Services Department projects.
+Join tags to any [DSD project approvals (set 1)](/datasets/development-permits-set1/) dataset to get additional characteristics about the project for which the approval was issued.

 <!-- more -->

-Some of the tags included in this dataset are:

-- Utility company name
-- Watershed name
-- Affordable housing
-- Telecom
+Tags are not required and are added at the discretion of DSD staff.
+They are for informational purposes only and should not be used for official reporting purposes.